 Ability to maintain family relationships

-Who is best able to help the child keep up family relationships, such as with the child’s grandmother (ex-spouse’s mother)?
-Is there a possibility that a parent will punish the child for a bad action on the part of the other parent?
+Who can help the child maintain family relationships, such as with the child’s grandmother (ex-spouse’s mother)?
+Is there a possibility that a parent will punish the child for a wrong action on the part of the other parent?

 Child preference

-Children who are at least 10-12 years old can certainly have a say in which parent they would prefer to live with.
+Children at least 10-12 can certainly have a say in which parent they prefer to live with.
 Children younger than that may or may not be given preference unless the child is mature enough to tell fact from fiction.

 In rare cases, children as young as five or six may be heard.
-The court’s decision may be reversed on appeal if the judge will not hear the child’s preference, and the court has the power to appoint an attorney for the child in certain cases.
+The court’s decision may be reversed on appeal if the judge does not hear the child’s preference, and the court can sometimes appoint an attorney for the child.

 Material opportunity

 Which parent has more financial resources to support the child?
 Remember that this does not mean a financially disadvantaged parent cannot be granted custody.
-Finances come into play if the parent is unable to properly care for the child within their means or financial situation.
+Finances come into play if the parent cannot properly care for the child within their means or financial situation.

 Proximity of parents and opportunity for visitation